Adobe-Marketing-Cloud/analytics-realtime-dashboard-example/lessons/lesson_1/README.md

-Lesson 1 – Pull your First Real-Time Report
+Lesson 1 – Getting Real-time Reports via the Analytics API
 ====

 Objectives
 ----
-*    Access the Real-Time report in Analytics
+*    Access the Real-time report in Analytics
-*    Create a Real-Time Report request
+*    Create a Real-time Report request
-*    Discover the Real-Time Reporting Configuration
-*    Save a Real-Time configuration

 Viewing the Data in Adobe Analytics
 -----
 1. Open your web browser and go to <a href="https://my.omniture.com/login/" target="_blank">`my.omniture.com`</a>
+2. Get username and password from <a href="https://marketing.adobe.com/developer/summitlab" target="_blank">`https://marketing.adobe.com/developer/summitlab`</a>
-2. Login with the following credentials
+3. Login with the following credentials
     *    *Company*: Real Time Dashboard Lab
-    *    *User*: [see lab guide]
+    *    *User*: [use username from step 2]
-    *    *Password*: [see lab guide]
+    *    *Password*: [use password from step 2]
-3. Click on *View All Reports* > *Metrics* > *Real-Time*
+4. Click on *View All Reports* > *Metrics* > *Real-time*

-> NOTE: Temporary login information can be found at: <a href="http://adobe.ly/1ERG5ID" target="_blank">`http://adobe.ly/1ERG5ID`</a>

 Take a look around.
 Everything you see, and a little more, can be pulled via an API.

-Pulling a Real-Time Report with the API
+Pulling a Real-time Report with the API
 -----

-We are going to use the API explorer to pull a Real-Time report with the API.
+We are going to use the API explorer to pull a Real-time report with the API.
 This will let us see how the API works so we can build a dashboard around it.

 1. In your browser go to <a href="https://marketing.adobe.com/developer/api-explorer" target="_blank">`https://marketing.adobe.com/developer/api-explorer`</a>